PavanRangani/docs/docs/prd/gifting/browse-gift.md

 ### UI Requirements

-Mockup // TODO
+Mockup
-- If the given filter area records is not available then shows this message. //TODO
+- If the given filter area records is not available then shows this message.
+[See this mockups](https://drive.google.com/file/d/1S5EigWIYPgXj0CQz8rv54atBHnb4kfnc/view)

 ## View Gift

-- On click of any row of browse page opens Gift view in dialog
+- On click of any row of browse page opens Gift view in dialog.
+See this mockups

 ### UI requirements

 Mockups
+- View Page of Gifting //TODO
+ - If `Recipient` is Partnership and Partnership has inner level partners, allocation table shows only amount allocated to that partners.
+In this case it shows info icon with amount.
+[See this mockups](https://drive.google.com/file/d/1CdgbOUbHV2yuJwfQQh8D7we0AKfQ0n-A/view)